Advice for people exposed to COVID-19

 There are simple steps you can take to reduce the risk of spreading COVID-19 to others:

 - Monitor for symptoms.
-If you have or develop cold or flu symptoms (runny nose, sore throat, cough, fever), stay home and get tested for COVID-19.
-If your test result is positive, follow the testing positive to COVID-19 and managing COVID-19 safely at home advice.
-If your test result is negative, stay home until your symptoms have gone
+If you have or develop cold or flu symptoms (runny nose, sore throat, cough, fever), stay home until your symptoms have gone.
+Wear a mask to protect others if you have symptoms and need to leave home

 - Regularly wash your hands

-- Consider doing a rapid antigen test before visiting people at higher risk of severe illness.
+- Consider doing a rapid antigen test (RAT) before visiting people at higher risk of severe illness.

 What should I do if I live with or spent a long time with someone who has COVID-19?

-- Avoid visiting high-risk settings such as a hospital, aged or disability care facilities, or visiting people at high risk of severe illness for at least 7 days.
-If you have to visit, have a rapid antigen test before you go and wear a mask.
+- Avoid visiting high-risk settings such as hospitals, aged or disability care facilities.
+Don’t visit people at higher risk of severe illness for at least 7 days.
+If you have to visit, do a rapid antigen test (RAT) before you go and wear a mask.

 - Talk to your employer about when you should return to your workplace.
-This is particularly important if you work in a high risk setting such as health, disability and aged care.
+This is particularly important if you work in a high-risk setting such as health, disability or aged care.
 Consider working from home where possible.

 How long am I at risk for?